 A delicious Chickpea Salad Sandwich.
 It’s loaded with protein; full of fiber; and, super hearty!
 No cooking and takes less than 10-minutes to prepare.
 Lunch…is served!

 HOLY CRAP!
 Is there anything chickpeas can’t do?
 We all know it makes great hummus.
 And, my Easy Vegan Chickpea Curry is pretty spectacular.
-But, DAMN!
-A sandwich?
+But, a sandwich?

 Yes, a sandwich.
 And, not just any sandwich.
 But, this amazing Chickpea Salad Sandwich.

 Chickpeas are so freaking versatile and delicious.
 They’re also a great source of protein and fiber!
 So, you don’t need some dead animal on your bread covered in mayo.
 There’s only one chick that belongs on your sandwich or in your body and it ends with “pea.”